 What Is the Job Demand for Environmental Sociologists?

-Employment of sociologists in general is expected to grow 15 percent from 2012 to 2022, which is faster than average.
-However, because it's a small field to begin with, this growth will only create about 400 new jobs over that period.
-Increased interest in sustainability, climate change, and environmental attitudes will spur job growth for environmental sociologists.
+The job demand for sociologists is expected to grow 5 percent between 2020 and 2030.* Increased interest in sustainability, climate change, and environmental attitudes will spur job growth for environmental sociologists.
 However, candidates will face strong competition for a limited number of faculty positions in sociology.

 Candidates with bachelor's and master's degrees are often employed in related fields.
 For example, environmental sociologists may pursue research or advising positions in public policy, environmental advocacy, education, and other areas.
-Advanced degrees and strong statistical and research skills are often required for these positions, and are valuable for all sociologists.
+Advanced degrees and strong statistical and research skills are often required for these positions, and are valuable for all sociologists.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 How Do I Get an Environmental Sociology Degree?